codeenigma/ce-deploy/docs/roles/sync/database_sync/database_sync-mysql/README.md

 target:
 database: "{{ project_name }}_dev"
 credentials_file: "/home/{{ deploy_user }}/.mysql.creds"
+# This can be of types:
+# - rolling: (database backups).
+In that case we'll need build parameters.
+# - fixed: "fixed" database name
+# - dump: Creates a dump file on the target server.
+In that case, the "database" variable is the absolute file path.
 type: fixed
 # For "rolling builds", so we can compute the database name.
 build_info: